zachlankton/power-bi-carrier-demo/README.md

 pbiviz package
 ```

-the custom viz will be in the `dist` folder.
+The custom viz will be in the `dist` folder.
 You can then [import the custom visual into power bi using that file](https://docs.microsoft.com/en-us/power-bi/developer/visuals/import-visual)​

+---

+# To Do

+Currently, the "Overdue" red highlight is hardcoded to look for a field/column named `DUE`

+A little more time needs to be invested in learning the Power BI custom visual API to learn how to incorporate custom options and custom settings like [conditional highlighting](https://docs.microsoft.com/en-us/power-bi/developer/visuals/conditional-format).